qubilyan/Image-Segmentation-Pro/README.md

 ## Execution Guide

-1. In the 'VisualStudio' folder, Debug and Release include 32-bit files, whi
+1. In the 'VisualStudio' folder, Debug and Release include 32-bit files, while x64 houses the 64-bit files.
+To execute, us